 You either love them or hate them, but one thing has become apparent: horror games in VR are an entirely new experience.
 Shutting out the real world, including your desk, monitor, lights, and family members, and being injected straight into a horrifying world is quite a thrill.
 We've rounded up the best VR horror games available right now that will scare you real good.

-No one ever wants to admit they wet themselves, so it's recommended you play this game alone.
+No one ever wants to admit they wet themselves, so it's recommended you play Dreadhalls (about $10) alone.
 Yes, it's that scary.
 You find yourself trapped in an enormous dungeon without a weapon to defend yourself.
 You do have a lantern, but the oil needed to keep it lit is quite scarce.
 You'll have to be quiet as you creep around, as you definitely don't want to disturb whatever it is that calls this place home.
 If you love the game, you'll be able to play it over and over, as the layout of the dungeon changes each time you play.

 Chair in a Room

-Sounds pretty harmless, right?
+This free game sounds pretty harmless, right?
 Just a chair in a ro — OH, GOD, WHAT WAS THAT?!
 You wake up sitting in a chair in a room, and all you can do is watch things happen around you.
 Your light is weak, but your heartbeat is strong.

 Which horror games have you been playing in VR?
 Let us know in the comments section below!